Outlandish events ignite and stimulate ideas about designed landscapes and gardens.

 Be part of a small group to join Fleur Flanery, Landscape Architect and Director of Outlandish, to visit California landscapes where we take in modernist influences and contemporary landscape designs.
 The designers and creators of the places we visit will join us allowing a rare insight into their creative process.
 This is a rare opportunity to see design brilliance in action as we walk with them through the canvasses they have created.

-The next tour departs 2 May 2023 for a 12 day duration.
-Register your interest.
+The next tour departs 7 May 2024 for a 12 day duration.